outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 logger@container-logger1 ~ $ echo 'PATH=/opt/kafka/bin:${PATH}' >> ~/.bashrc ; source ~/.bashrc
 ```

 Kafka has a bunch of built-in scripts, of which 'kafka-server-start.sh' and 'kafka-run-class.sh' are responsible for starting the service.
-In the scripts, there is a special variable 'base_dir' setting the base directory (like 'ZOO_LOG_DIR' of ZooKeeper).
+In the scripts, there is a special variable 'base_dir' setting the base directory (recall 'ZOO_LOG_DIR' of ZooKeeper) that defaults to Kafka installation directory.

 Similar to ZooKeeper, Kafka also utilize 'Log4j' to trace broker logs affected by environment variables 'LOG_DIR', and 'KAFKA_LOG4J_OPTS', and Java property 'kafka.logs.dir'